pradhyu/drools-vscode/README.md

 - Thanks to the Drools community for feedback and contributions
 - Built with the VS Code Extension API and Language Server Protocol
-- Icons and graphics designed specifically for this extension

 ---